 Every year, the FLRA OIG is required to undergo a review of its audit function's system of quality control.
-The purpose of the review is to assess whether FLRA OIG carries out its work in accordance with:
+The purpose of the review is to assess whether FLRA OIG carries out is work in accordance with:

-- established policies and procedures, including Generally Accepted Government Auditing Standards; - applicable Office of Management and Budget (OMB) and Government Accountability Office guidance; and - · statutory provisions applicable to OIG audits.
+- Established policies and procedures, including Generally Accepted Government Auditing Standards; - Applicable Office of Management and Budget (OMB) and Government Accountability Office guidance; and - Statutory provisions applicable to OIG audits.

-We contracted with the independent accounting firm of Samson T.A. and Associates, PLLC to conduct a review of FLRA OIGs quality assurance program.
-The scope of the review was April 1, 2014 through March 31, 2015, FLRA OIG can receive a rating of pass; pass with deficiency(ies) or fail.
-A report was issued on June 12, 2015, and the FLRA OIG received a rating of pass.
+We contracted with the independent accounting firm of DJHPM to conduct a review of FLRA OIG's quality assurance program.
+The scope of the review was April 1, 2015 through March 31, 2016, FLRA OIG can receive a rating of pass; pass with deficiency(ies) or fail.
+A report was issued on June 22, 2016, and the FLRA OIG received a rating of pass.